 During 8th grade, our focus shifts to two critical milestones for later success: careful high school selection and completing Algebra 1.

-Completion of Algebra 1 is the second key milestone for staying on par with more affluent peers.
-Yet Latinx and Black students are less likely to attend middle schools that offer Algebra, and even if they attend a school that offers the class, they are less likely than white and Asian peers to be enrolled.
-If students are unable to take and pass Algebra in middle school, they are often prevented from taking Calculus in high school.
+Completion of Algebra 1 is the second key milestone.
+Yet many middle schools, especially those serving high-poverty neighborhoods, do not offer algebra.
+If students are unable to take and pass algebra in middle school, they are often prevented from taking calculus in high school.
 Therefore, we offer an Algebra 1 course and tutoring in our office hours to provide an avenue for all students to take the class, even if their middle school does not offer it.

-In 8th grade, we also begin our individual advising program to help students access other programs for advanced study (such as the Center for Talented Youth at Johns Hopkins).
-Additionally, we provide learning opportunities such as trips to Splash at Yale and Google’s New York City offices, a college day, and a career day.
+In 8th grade, we also help students find and apply to other programs for advanced study (such as the Center for Talented Youth at Johns Hopkins).
+Additionally, we provide learning opportunities such as trips to Jane Street and Google’s New York City offices, a college day, and a career day.
 These opportunities engage students and help them envision the options they have if they continue to pursue mathematics at a high level.
-Finally, the intellectual community established during the summer is sustained through these events and end-of-semester parties to celebrate successes.
+Finally, the mathy community established during the summer is sustained through special events and celebrations.

 High School support